gerph/riscos-presenter/rougol/speaker-notes.md

 # Conclusion
 ## References

-You'll find some reference material, including these slides, on SITE GOES HERE.
+You'll find some reference material, including these slides, on pyromaniac.riscos.online.

-FIXME: Make the site.
+Feel free to try out the shell server too.

 But there's one more thing that I set out to do when I started all this work...